googleapis/google-cloud-node/handwritten/nodejs-logging-winston/README.md

 It is an error to specify a `serviceContext` but not specify `serviceContext.service`.

-Make sure to add logs to your [uncaught exception][uncaught] and [unhandled rejection][unhandled] handlers if you want to see those errors too.
+Make sure to add logs to your [uncaught exception](https://nodejs.org/api/process.html#process_event_uncaughtexception) and [unhandled rejection](https://nodejs.org/api/process.html#process_event_unhandledrejection) handlers if you want to see those errors too.

 You may also want to see the [@google-cloud/error-reporting](https://github.com/googleapis/nodejs-error-reporting) module which provides direct access to the Error Reporting API.